 Ecommerce and social media

 In the modern age we live in, your online presence as a business is not complete without a presence on social media.
-The volume of commerce that takes place via social media most likely dwarfs the commerce taking place through online websites in Ghana.
+The volume of commerce that takes place via social media most likely dwarfs the commerce taking place through ecommerce websites in Ghana.

 Since Facebook was founded, it has been the practice of a lot of individuals and businesses to test the waters with a social media page first.
 Growth in the enterprise then leads to expansion with a website and probably online shopping.